dragosrotaru/smartwith.money/features/accounts.md

 # Accounts / Billing / User Settings

-- user subscription and prices are kept updated with the webhook.
+- test user subscription and prices are kept updated with the webhook.
-- user can update payment method, cancel subscription, change billing details, view invoices in the billing portal
+- test user can update payment method, cancel subscription, change billing details, view invoices in the billing portal
 - test out isPro subscription context works

-- implement banners for:

-  - announcements
-  - trial ending, payment failed
-  - referral code available
-  - offer code

-- create a firstLogin flag and add a welcome message
-- create a list of referral_uses and credits earned
-- notification emails:

-  - trial ending
-  - welcome
-  - referral successful

-- only apply referral on a new user
+- unsubscribe on deletion
+- allow user to change email, name, picture

+## Future

+- show an active account and user account indicator in the menu
+- enable Oauth

 - account is signed up for Pro trial by default
-- make active account a db feature, not cookies, set lastActive on the user, company and use a firstLogin flag
 - user should complete a personal financial goals questionaire as part of onboarding, where they can set their priorities, risk tolerance, describe in writing what they are looking for, why they joined the platform, etc.

-- enable Oauth
-- implement authjs error handling
+- create notification emails for trial ending, welcome, referral successful

 - implement user level deletion
-- store active account in DB instead of cookie to save a request checking if its active
 - make sure that the export zips are secure
-- dont create feedback unless the fill out the form, and update with the subscription info
 - create a cron job for account deletion and generate a report on the user
-- fix too many calls to auth/refreshes
+- use a firstLogin flag with a welcome message

+- implement authjs error handling